A01752391/Videojuego/GDD.md

 1. Title Screen
    1. Options
-2. Level Select
+2. Play
 3. Game
-   1. Inventory
+   1. Pause
-   2. Assessment / Next Level
+   2. Quit
+4. Shop stage
-4. End Credits
+5. End screen

-_(example)_
+   1. Winning screen
+   2. Losing screen

 ### **Controls**

-How will the player interact with the game?
-Will they be able to choose the controls?
-What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)

 The player will interact with the game moving pieces by clicking on them, and then selecting a valid square, following traditional chess movement rules.
+Each time a piece is selected or clicked upon, the squares where the piece can move will be lighted up.

 The basic trigger events are the following: